Will Lawsuits Stop Fires?

 In the wake of several recent plant fires and explosions in the Houston area, Ogg said she wants to send a message to polluters that haven’t been swayed by financial penalties.

-Here is a link to an article by the law firm Rusty Hardin & Associates, LLP, about the initial prosecution of Arkema:
+An article by the law firm Rusty Hardin & Associates, LLP, about the initial prosecution of Arkema concluded with:

 Our criminal law is designed to charge and punish people who cross clear lines of misconduct.
 The law of criminal recklessness captures such conduct in appropriate cases where people consciously disregard or ignore known substantial and unjustifiable risks.
 It is simply unfathomable that the concept of “criminal recklessness” could be applied to the facts in this case.
 This is especially true when the evidence shows that a company and its employees acknowledged risks presented by the business in which they are involved and the place they have chosen to conduct it, had safeguards and procedures in place to address those risks, and followed those procedures.
 Plant personnel worked tirelessly to reckon with a storm and its floodwaters that upended the best laid plans of so many.